EdwardMGonzalez/Skolden/Adventures/second_session.md

 Secret door in a desk.
 Silver letter opener, pouch 15gp, rolled up parchment Parchment is the deed to the estate.
 Yarl of Horstad.
 Think it would hold up if challenged.

+Stopped here to rest.
+We'll hunt the warewolf in the morning.